-Once the treatment program is completed, the speech-language pathologist will supply the appropriate diagnostic and treatment codes and either you or the clinician will submit this information, along with your insurance form, to the health plan.
+Once the treatment program is completed, the speech-language pathologist will supply the appropriate diagnosis [PDF] and procedure codes and either you or the clinician will submit this information, along with your insurance form, to the health plan.

 If your claim is denied, request the reasons for denial in writing.
 You have the right to appeal the denial.
 Remember, persistence often pays off.

 If you feel that your appeal has been unfairly denied, you might: